HemaDeviU/HemaDeviU/README.md

 Here are my favourite projects that Won 🏆

 - Agentic Ethereum by EthGlobal - **Finalist**
   PvPvAI - A prediction market game where players create AI agents to analyze tokens, bet on decisions, and influence discussions with strategic PvP actions.
-(Solidity,Foundry,
+(Solidity,Foundry,Ethereum)

 - Sigma Sprint by Wormhole - **1st Prize** among 3500+ participants!